Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Properties of the numerical methods for the IGBM

-In \Cref{Bias_cond_delta}, we report the relative biases of the conditional mean \eqref{cond_Bias_mean} (top panels) and variance \eqref{cond_Bias_variance} (bottom panels) in percentage as a function of the initial value $Y_0$, for $t_i=2$ and the same parameters as before.
-The Strang splitting schemes (zooms are provided in the right panels) outperform the other methods, yielding relative biases close to $0$ for any considered choice of the initial condition, not being strongly influenced by it.
-The performance of the splitting schemes improves as $Y_0$ increases, while the Euler-Maruyama and Milstein schemes perform worse for large values of $Y_0$.
-Moreover, the conditional mean biases (not the relative ones) of the splitting schemes do not depend on $Y_0$, while those of the other schemes do.
-Furthermore, the conditional variance biases introduced by the splitting schemes depend linearly on $Y_0$, while those of the Euler-Maruyama and Milstein schemes depend quadratically on $Y_0$.
-If $Y_0$ is close to the asymptotic mean $\mu\tau$, here $5$, the relative mean bias of the Euler-Maruyama and Milstein schemes is almost $0$ (top left panel), in agreement with the fact that they have an asymptotically unbiased mean (see \Cref{subsec:4:1}).
+In Figure \ref{Bias_cond_delta}, we report the relative biases of the conditional mean \eqref{cond_Bias_mean} (top panels) and variance \eqref{cond_Bias_variance} (bottom panels) in percentage as a function of the initial value $Y_0$, for $t_i=2$ and the same parameters as before.
+All methods introduce larger biases for very small values of $Y_0$.
+This may be explained by the fact that reproducing the features of the process near a boundary, i.e., near~$0$, is more difficult.
+For $\sigma=0.2$, the log-ODE method outperforms the other methods, yielding relative biases close to $0$ for any considered choice of the initial condition, not being strongly influenced by it.
+Similar to before, this changes when $\sigma$ is increased, as illustrated in the top right panel where we also consider $\sigma=1$ and $\sigma=1.5$.
+The Strang methods (whose mean bias does not depend on~$\sigma$) do then introduce the smallest bias in the conditional mean.
+In general, the performance of the splitting and ODE schemes improves as $Y_0$ increases, while the Euler-Maruyama and Milstein schemes perform worse for large values of $Y_0$.
+This is in agreement with the fact that $Y_0$ enters into the conditional means of the splitting and ODE schemes in the same way as in the true quantity, as evident when comparing the expressions reported in Remark~\ref{rem_2} with the true conditional mean \eqref{cond_mean}.
+In particular, the conditional mean biases (not the relative ones) of the splitting and ODE schemes do not depend on $Y_0$, while those of the Euler-Maruyama and Milstein schemes do.
+Furthermore, the conditional variance biases introduced by the splitting and ODE schemes depend linearly on $Y_0$, while those of the Euler-Maruyama and Milstein schemes depend quadratically on $Y_0$.
+If $Y_0$ is close to the asymptotic mean $\mu\tau$, here $5$, the relative mean bias of the Euler-Maruyama and Milstein schemes is almost $0$ (top left panel), in agreement with the fact that they have an asymptotically unbiased mean (see Subsection~\ref{subsec:4:1}).